This post may contain affiliate links. Please read my disclosure policy.

 Lately, Bart has made as much of the bread (if not more!) than I have in our house!

-While it has always been his thing to make cinnamon rolls at Christmas and cornbread and biscuits in the Dutch oven on camping trips, he’s gotten even more so into bread baking lately.
+While it has always been his thing to make cinnamon rolls at Christmas and cornbread and Southern buttermilk biscuits in the Dutch oven on camping trips, he’s gotten even more so into bread baking lately.

-He’s been making Challah bread for French toast for camping trips when I don’t make it ahead, and to make his own sandwich bread from scratch, among other things.
+He’s been making Challah bread for French toast for camping trips when I don’t make it ahead and to make his own sandwich bread from scratch, among other things.

 About the Ingredients